YichongLu/Orientation_Matters/README.md

 - 2025.6.25 We release the [Huggingface Demo](https://huggingface.co/spaces/Louischong/Trellis-OA)🤗 and pre-trained [model](https://huggingface.co/Louischong/Trellis-OA)🤗 of Trellis-OA.
 Have a try!

 ### 📝 TODO List
-- [x] Add Huggingface demo and pre-trained checkpoint of Trellis-OA.
+- [x] Add Huggingface demo, inference code and pre-trained checkpoint of Trellis-OA.
-- [x] Add checkpoint and code of Wonder3D-OA.
+- [x] Add checkpoint and inference code of Wonder3D-OA.
-- [x] Add checkpoint and code of the orientation estimation method.
+- [x] Add checkpoint and inference code of the orientation estimation method.
 - [ ] Add evaluation data.
 - [ ] Release the Objaverse-OA dataset.
 - [ ] Add code of the augmented reality application.